 Spring student teaching: Students continue working in the same classroom for their spring student teaching experience.
 This full-time teaching internship provides an intensive and critical component of your preparation as a teacher.

-Students who wish to teach Social Studies in public secondary schools must have a state license to do so.
-To be eligible for a state license, students must successfully complete a baccalaureate degree with a major in history or a social science (government, public policy, international relations, economics, psychology) or have the equivalent in coursework, complete the course requirements of the Secondary Social Studies program, pass all testing requirements, and complete the specific subject area requirements required by the state.
+Students who wish to teach social studies in public secondary schools must have a state license to do so.
+To be eligible for a state license in Virginia in Secondary History and Social Sciences, students must have successfully earned a baccalaureate degree, complete the subject area requirements shown below, complete the course requirements of the Secondary Social Studies program, and pass all testing requirements.
 Students who are accepted into the M.A.Ed. program with undergraduate program deficiencies must complete course work to remove these deficiencies before they are eligible for licensure.

 First Aid, CPR and AED Training